creativemindsplugins/cm-map-locations/readme.md

 ## Location Detailed Description

-Every map location has its own page, with detailed information such as descriptions, images, videos, complete addresses, and zip codes.
+Every map location has its own page, with detailed information such as description, images, videos, complete addresse, and zip code.

 Also, all locations are shown on Google Maps, with each having a unique icon depending on its category or user choice.

 ## Map and Index Page with all Locations

-This plugin makes a page that shows all places on a Google Map and as a list.
-Users can either go to the place page or see more things in a small box when they click on any place on the map or the list.
+This plugin creates a page that shows all places on a Google Map and as a list.
+Users can either go to the place page or see details in a popup box when they click on any place on the map or the list.

 ## Google Maps and Locations Plugin Premium Editions

-In [Premium editions](https://www.cminds.com/wordpress-plugins-library/tooltipglossary/) of this plugin the are more things you can do with the paid versions, like: different codes, use of shapes for showing places and spaces, user place finding help, API help and a lot more.
+In [Premium editions](https://www.cminds.com/wordpress-plugins-library/tooltipglossary/) of this plugin the are more things you can do with the paid versions, like: shortcodes support, using shapes for showing places and terrotories, user place tracking feature, API support and much more.

 ## Use Cases